HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/integration/mx/how_to_integrate_mx.md

 Make sure this is accessible and correctly routed via the shared ingress.

+## Result

-**Your DX and Volt MX applications should now be integrated under a unified access layer and securely routed using the shared ingress configuration.**
+Your DX and Volt MX applications should now be integrated under a unified access layer and securely routed using the shared ingress configuration.